10 Great Things You Can Buy for a Million Dollars

 If you have a million bucks, why not look it, too?
 From $10,000 suits to $50,000 dresses, you could easily blow through million dollars just revamping your wardrobe.
 If you prefer simple clothes and want just one extravagant statement piece, put your best foot forward and buy yourself a pair of $1 million dollar shoes, like these diamond-studded Stuart Weitzman stilettos.

-Though cars, jewelry, and luxury vacations are attractive, it might not be the best ways to spend your money—after all, all that glitters is not gold.
-If you want to maximize your million bucks and put it to good use, here are the best ways to blow through your cash:
+Though cars, jewelry, and luxury vacations are attractive, they might not be the best ways to spend your money—after all, all that glitters is not gold.
+If you want to maximize your million bucks and put it to good use, here are the best ways to blow through your cash.

 1. Pay Off Debts